olivier-heurtier/sphinxcontrib-requirement/doc/requirement1.rst

     :reqid: REQ-0003
     :priority: 1

-    This is a requirement with all possible options defined...
+    This is a requirement with again a lot of options and with a comment

+    |

-    The description can span multiple lines and includes **ReST** *markups*.
+    The comment can span multiple lines and includes **ReST** *markups*.

 See :req:req:`REQ-0004`